 - Protecting Election Workers.
 Many election day workers who run our polling places are older adults who will need to take extra precautions during the pandemic.
 PA's county election boards have already seen a worrisome shortage of workers in normal times, and coronavirus concerns will only make that recruitment gap harder to fill.
 The Vote-by-Mail program can help take some of the pressure off.

 - Diverting Election Day Crowds to the Mail.
-In addition to the election day worker recruitment issues other states are already seeing, PA officials were already expecting voting to take longer on April 28th because of the rollout of new voting machines in many places.
+In addition to the election day worker recruitment issues, in-person voting is also going to take longer because Presidential elections tend to see the highest-ever turnout in the 4-year cycle, and voters and workers are still on the learning curve for Philly's new voting machines.
 That could mean long lines at the polls in some places.
 Even putting aside the public health emergency, there has been a good reason for election officials to want to shift more Election Day crowds to the mail, and flatten the curve of voting across the 50-day early voting period.

 Want to help get the word out?
 Here's what you can do: